-Bereavement leave to a maximum of four (4) days with pay shall be granted in the event of a death within the immediate family.
+Bereavement leave to a maximum of four (4) days, provided in increments equivalent to not less than one-half (1/2) of their regular work day, with pay shall be granted in the event of a death within the immediate family.
 "Immediate family" being defined as the employee's spouse, mother, father, brothers, sisters, sons, daughters, mother-in-law, father-in-law, sons-in-law, daughters-in-law, brothers-in-law, sisters-in-law, grandparents and grandchildren, foster parent/legal guardian.